div-Leo/gallereact/README.md

 #### Go to slide

-You can control the slider passing the property `inputIndex`  which will translate to the tagerted slider.
+You can control the slider passing the property `inputIndex`  which will translate to the targeted slider.

 ```jsx
 const [index, setIndex] = useState(0)